Dead Ringer for Love

-"Dead Ringer for Love" is a song performed by American rock singer Meat Loaf and American singer-actress Cher from Meat Loaf's second studio album, Dead Ringer.
+"Dead Ringer for Love" is a song performed by American singer Meat Loaf and American singer-actress Cher from Meat Loaf's second rock album, Dead Ringer.
 The song was written by Jim Steinman and is one of only two tracks on the album produced by Steinman and Jimmy Iovine.

 Song information

 The song was originally written by Jim Steinman, Tony Hendra, and Sean Kelly as the theme for the short-lived television comedy series Delta House, sung by Michael Simmons.
 Steinman reworked the melody into the song "Dead Ringer for Love" for the Dead Ringer album, while portions of the lyrics would later appear in his "Tonight Is What It Means to Be Young".

 The song was performed live many times by Meat Loaf but never by Cher.
 There is no footage of Cher and Meat Loaf ever performing this song live together, although Cher appeared in the music video.
 The song performed by Meat Loaf is available in two live CDs: Live Around the World and Bat out of Hell: Live with the Melbourne Symphony Orchestra, with Cher's part performed by Patti Russo.